Specializations / Fellowship Program

 Baby boomers are getting older, people are living longer, and the growing aging population has specific social work needs.

 The Aging Education Fellowship is offered to meet current demands for geriatric social workers.
 Students with a strong academic record, who are entering their Advanced Concentration Year can apply for the fellowship.
-As an Aging Education Fellow, your advanced field placement focuses solely on elder care, but may be in a variety of clinical field settings such as nursing homes, elder abuse programs, community agencies, hospitals or outpatient mental health centers.
+As an Aging Education Fellow, your advanced internship focuses solely on elder care, but may be in a variety of clinical practicum settings such as nursing homes, elder abuse programs, community agencies, hospitals or outpatient mental health centers.

 Social Work in Schools